ibm-cloud-docs/subnets/about.md

   * IP addresses you can assign to your own, local, virtual machines.
   * Multiple, distinct service IP addresses hosted by a single server allowing you to easily identify traffic.
 Commonly used with web servers and TLS.
   * A service IP address tied to DNS.
-Avoid DNS caching delays when shifting workloads to new servers (ie. the service IP won't change simply because a server's primary IP address does!).
+Avoid DNS caching delays when shifting workloads to new servers (in other words, the service IP won't change simply because a server's primary IP address does!).
   * High availability configurations which utilize "floating" IP address protocols.

 To achieve such uses, and many more, we offer different routing options for Secondary Subnets.
-In order to help illustrate the differences between the Secondary Subnets we offer, we'll refer to the below example subnet in further explanations.
+In order to help illustrate the differences between the Secondary Subnets we offer, we'll refer to the following example subnet in further explanations.

 Here is an example of the IP addresses provided by the subnet 10.0.0.0/29:
 ```